-Trump invites Buhari to Washington — Nigeria Today
+Trump Invites Buhari to Washington — Nigeria Today

 President Buhari who came to power in 2015, announced last week Monday, that he plans to seek reelection in 2019.

-The Nigerian leader who left Abuja for the U.K. On Monday, will attend the Commonwealth Heafs of Government Summit which begins in London on 18 April and ends on 20 April.
+The Nigerian leader who left Abuja for the U.K. On Monday, will attend the Commonwealth Heads of Government Summit which begins in London on 18 April and ends on 20 April.

 Do you have something awesome to share with the world?
 Click here to share